AndyW1010/AndyW1010.github.io/_projects/Reportable_Communicable_Disease Cases_Project.md

-The interactive dashboard I have created allows non-experts to easily explore and visualize the number of reported cases for different diseases over time.
-The bar chart displays the total number of cases for each disease, with the option to highlight a specific disease by hovering over it.
-In the barchart, the highlighted bar is colored in steel blue and the non-highlighted bars are grey.The line chart shows the number of cases per year, with the option to filter by disease type.
-By selecting a disease in the bar chart, the line chart will update to display only that disease's cases over time.

 The interactive dashboard created using Altair, a Python visualization library.
-The purpose of this dashboard is to explore the relationship between disease cases and year.
+The purpose of this dashboard is to explore the relationship between disease cases and year in Illinois.
 The data is sourced from Illinois government that collects disease incidence data over time.
 The dashboard is composed of two charts: a bar chart and a line chart.

 The bar chart displays the total number of cases for each disease in the dataset.
 The diseases are displayed on the x-axis, and the total number of cases for each disease is displayed on the y-axis.
 The color of each bar is determined by an interactive selection that highlights the selected disease on both the bar chart and the line chart.

 The line chart displays the number of cases for each disease over time.
 The x-axis displays the year, and the y-axis displays the number of cases.
 Each disease is represented by a different color line.
-By hovering over a disease on the bar chart, the corresponding line chart is filtered to only show data for that specific disease.This provides an easy way to see how the number of cases has changed for a specific disease compared to others in the dataset.
+By hovering over a disease on the bar chart, the corresponding line chart is filtered to only show data for that specific disease over time.This provides an easy way to see how the number of cases has changed for a specific disease compared to others in the dataset.
 Additionally, hovering over a bar displays the disease name and total number of cases, providing users with more detailed information.